Easy-to-Make Christmas Centerpieces

-Add a festive jingle to your tabletop with a big bowl of silver and gold bells.
+Add a festive jingle to your Christmas table centerpiece with a big bowl of silver and gold bells.
 We added a few coordinating ornaments for a change in scale.

-Bring the sparkling beauty of fresh snow inside with this stunning centerpiece.
+Bring the sparkling beauty of fresh snow inside with this stunning Christmas table centerpiece.
 To get the look, top a white cake stand with coarse sugar and tall pillar candles.
-Finish the look with gilded gold pinecones and twine tags.
+Finish the decorations with gilded gold pinecones and twine tags.

 Instead of topping silver candlesticks with the expected, try placing a painted pinecone on top.
 Fill a round tray with candlesticks in a variety of sizes, and finish with a scattering of glass ornaments.

 Put that dusty board game to good use!
 Here, we used the game board as the centerpiece and set each place with monogrammed tiles.
 Top the board with a mini burlap-wrapped evergreen.

 34 of 35